Saakethjayarama/Charity_bh/README.md

 ## How to use

-* Overlay: Inject the following script tag into the head section of your html file to apply the overlay of the desired charity.
+* Overlay: Inject the following script tag into the head section of your html file to apply the overlay of charityAF.

  ``` <script src="https://firebasestorage.googleapis.com/v0/b/charitybh-dc293.appspot.com/o/files%2Foverlay.js?alt=media&token=1a05a55b-9d65-4150-a8e6-db9747dbb191%22%3E</script> ```